Prokash21/Prokash21.github.io/content/home/experience.md

       Responsibilities and Experience:
       - Detected malignant HNSCC samples via histopathology and screened for HPV using multiplex and nested PCR.
       - Performed Sanger sequencing of the L1 viral gene and immunohistochemistry of host proteins for validation.
-      - Validating cancer-specific biomarkers identified through multi-omics (WGCNA, scRNA-seq, proteomics) with molecular techniques.
+      - Conducting molecular techniques to validate cancer-specific biomarkers retrieved through a multi-omics approach, including WGCNA, scRNA-seq, proteomics, and ChIP-seq.

       Project:
       - Genomic Exploration of HPV-Associated Head Neck Squamous Cell Carcinoma Occurrence in Bangladesh: An Integrative Histopathological Analysis and Molecular Profiling of HPV.